-Step 1: The first step is to request an appointment with the staff member's supervisor to discuss concerns and, if possible, resolve them.
-If the situation concerns the staff member's supervisor, the staff member should request a meeting with the next higher level of management in the staff member's direct reporting line.

-Step 2: If the staff member's grievance is not resolved using Step 1 of this procedure, the staff member may request a meeting with the Vice President for Finance & Administration, who may, in his or her discretion, render a decision.
-At any point along the way, the Vice President for Finance and Administration may refer the matter to the President.

-Step 3: If the staff member disagrees with the decision at Step 2 of this procedure, the staff member may request a meeting with the President who will render a decision.
+- Step 1: The first step is to request an appointment with the staff member's supervisor to discuss concerns and, if possible, resolve them.
+Situations that concern the staff member's supervisor shall be handled by an independent third-party HR consultant engaged by CTS.
+Please contact HR to obtain contact information for the HR consultant. - Step 2: For grievances that do not involve the staff member's supervisor, if the grievance is not resolved using Step 1 of this procedure, the staff member may request a meeting with the HR consultant.
+For all situations handled by the HR consultant, the HR consultant shall recommend a resolution and share such resolution with the Vice President for Finance & Administration before the resolution is finalized.
+At any point along the way, the HR Consultant and/or Vice President for Finance and Administration may refer the matter to the President. - Step 3: If the staff member disagrees with the decision at Step 2 of this procedure, the staff member may request a meeting with the President who will render a decision.
 The decision at Step 3 of this procedure shall be final.

+Confidentiality and Non-Retaliation

-Confidentiality and Non-Retaliation: The acts of a grievance will be disclosed only to those who have a legitimate need to know or who may be needed to supply necessary background information.
+The acts of a grievance will be disclosed only to those who have a legitimate need to know or who may be needed to supply necessary background information.
 CTS will not tolerate any form of retaliation against individuals who use or participate in the grievance process.
-If any staff member engages in retaliation or bad faith in connection with this procedure, or otherwise abuses this procedure, CTS reserves the right to take disciplinary action.
+If any staff member engages in retaliation or bad faith in connection with this procedure, or otherwise abuses this procedure, CTS reserves the right to take disciplinary action, up to and including termination.